- What is bullying?

 There are several things that parents can do to help if their child is a victim of bullying.

-- What do I do if my child tells me they are being bullied?
+- What should I NOT do if my chid is being bullied?

 Parents often react in 1 of 3 ways when they hear their child is being bullied: